vejmelkam/fmda_scraper/README.md

 Converting to obs format
 ------------------------

-The second step before the observations can be used by the [fmda_julia](http://github.com/vejmelka/mfmda_julia "fmda_julia") code is to convert the data into `obs` format.
+The second step before the observations can be used by the [fmda](http://github.com/vejmelkam/fmda "fmda") code is to convert the data into `obs` format.
 The `obs` format aggregates possibly multi-day observations and also adds information on the variance of the observations to the observations themselves.

 Currently information on the variance of the observations is not available from the network, thus a user-constructed table is used in its place.
 An example table is in `examples/example_obs_var_table`.
 The table format has the observed quantity name in the first column and the variance (in appropriate units) in the second colum separated by a comma: